 What are good last-minute hotels in Santorini

-Here is a list of hotels that for a variety of reasons (4 star hotel instead of 5, larger hotel that has more rooms but isn’t quite as intimate, back from the cliff without a view of the caldera) often have rooms available in July and August (high season on Santorini).
+Here is a list of hotels that for a variety of reasons (4-star hotels instead of 5-star, larger hotels that have more rooms but aren’t quite as intimate, and back from the cliff without a view of the caldera) often have rooms available in July and August (high season on Santorini).

 The 10 Best Last-Minute Hotels on Santorini

 - El Greco Resort & Spa – Fira

 - Volcano View Hotel – 15 minute walk outside Fira

 - Prekas Apartments – Imerovigli

 - Merovigliosso – Imerovigli

 How do I get to Santorini on a Last Minute Holiday?